 One of the fastest-growing trees, the Arborvitae Green Giant can grow up to three feet a year.
 The trees also grow in a cone shape and look quite royal when planted together.
 Much like a regal courtyard or garden.

-The curling bark and tolerance of moisture make the river birch a favorite amongst botanical enthusiasts.
+The curling bark and moisture tolerance make the river birch a favorite amongst tree enthusiasts.
 These trees grow in a funky way, and are naturally found on riverbanks.
-That said, they can grow almost anywhere.
+They can grow almost anywhere.

-Leyland cypress trees are perfect if you want a Christmas tree in your yard all-year-long.
+Leyland cypress trees are perfect if you want a Christmas tree in your yard.
 They are one of the fastest-growing evergreen trees.
-However, that does come with drawbacks, considering they rarely live past 30 years.
+However, that does come with drawbacks, considering they don’t live over 30 years.

 Another great birch tree is the paper birch.
-This birch tree has light-colored bark with a beautiful contrasting texture.
+This birch tree has light-colored bark with a beautiful texture.
 This bark often peels off in thin layers and looks like paper.
-Another short-lived tree that doesn’t get very tall.
+Another short-lived tree that doesn’t grow tall.

 Swamp Spanish Oak